Ann Davies (occultist)

-Ann Davies (October 28, 1912 – 1975) was an American occultist.
+Ann Davies (October 28, 1912 – June 9 1975) was an American occultist.

+Early life

+An aspiring dancer left crippled by a tragic illness, Ann Davies was born in Cleveland, Ohio.
+Perhaps as a result of this early disappointment, Davies explored atheism and agnosticism before discovering Hindu philosophy and practicing Buddhism.

+In 1944 she met Paul Foster Case, who inspired a lifelong devotion to Hermetic Qabalah and B.O.T.A.
+Tarot.
+Davies trained extensively with Case for a decade, until his death in 1954.

 B.O.T.A.

 Successor to Paul Foster Case in Builders of the Adytum (B.O.T.A.), Davies served as Prolocutor General until her death in 1975.
-She expanded the curriculum of the school by amplifying and reworking Case's 'Esoteric Astrology' and by authoring the courses on 'Developing SuperSensory Powers,' 'Sexual Polarity,' 'Meditational Ascent of the Tree of Livingness,' and 'Qabalistic Doctrines of Rebirth.'
+She expanded the curriculum of the school by amplifying and reworking Case's 'Esoteric Astrology' and by authoring the courses on 'Developing Supersensory Powers,' 'Sexual Polarity,' 'Meditational Ascent of the Tree of Livingness,' and 'Qabalistic Doctrines of Rebirth.'

 According to her B.O.T.A. obituary, Ann was born on October 28, 1912, in Cleveland, Ohio.